Viscoelasticity of suspension of red blood cells under oscillatory shear flow: PROBLEM STATEMENTS

 where $\v{\hat{u}}$ and $\mathbf{\hat{\epsilon}} = ( \nabla_s \v{\hat{u}} + \nabla_s \v{\hat{u}}^T )\big/2$ are the virtual displacement and virtual strain, respectively.
 The in-plane elastic tension $\mathbf{T}$ is obtained from the Skalak constitutive law, see equation (\ref{SK}).

-The Navier--Stokes equations for internal and external fluids are discretised by the LBM based on the D3Q19 model~\citep{Chen1998, Dupin2007}.
+The Navier--Stokes equations for the internal and external fluids are discretised by the LBM based on the D3Q19 model~\citep{Chen1998, Dupin2007}.
 In the LBM, the macroscopic flow is obtained by collision and streaming of hypothetical particles described by the lattice-Boltzmann-Gross-Krook (LBGK) equation~\citep{Bhatnagar1954}, which is given as

 where $f_i$ is the particle distribution function for particles with velocity $\v{c}_i$ ($i$ = 0--18) at the fluid node $\v{x}_f$, $\Delta t$ is the time step size, $f_i^{eq}$ is the equilibrium distribution function, $\tau$ is the non-dimensional relaxation time, and $F_i$ is the external force applied from the membrane material points, obtained with the immersed boundary method (IBM)~\citep{Peskin2002}.
-The membrane node $\v{x}_m$ is updated by Lagrangian tracking with the no-slip condition, i.e.
+The membrane force at the membrane node $\boldsymbol{x}_m$ is distributed to the neighboring fluid nodes $\boldsymbol{x}_f$ using a smoothed delta function approximating the Dirac delta function as